 Most people use Dubai as a stopover destination.
 They fly in, spend a night or two, then fly onward to their final destination.
 While Dubai is often seen as “Vegas in the desert,” there is a surprising amount of things to do here.
 There’s depth to the city that its popular image doesn’t accurately portray.

-I found myself loving my visit here and even extending my stay.
+I found myself loving my first visit here so much that I extended my stay.

 Dubai is a fascinating, multicultural city that deserves a lot more than a stopover.
-This travel guide to Dubai will help you make the most of your visit while showing you how to save money.
+This travel guide to Dubai will help you plan your trip, save money, and make the most of your visit.

 Top 5 Things to See and Do in Dubai